 The lodge standing today, finished in 1937, was built in the wreckage and designed to mimic most of Underwood’s original.
 The stonework utilized the neighboring natural Kaibab limestone and Ponderosa pine logs so as to blend in with the rock outcroppings at the rim of the canyon where the majestic lodge sits near Bright Angel Point.

-This historic lodge will serve as our home for two of our six nights on Backcountry Journeys upcoming Autumn in Grand Canyon Country landscape photo tour, set for Sept 26 – Oct 2.
+This historic lodge will serve as our home for two of our six nights on Backcountry Journeys’ upcoming Southwest Monsoon: Grand Canyon Country landscape photo tour, set for July 24th to 30th, 2021.

 The Grand Canyon North Rim Lodge stands tall on the edge of the grandest canyon of the world, at the very end of the long Arizona Highway 67 that brings visitors to the north side of Grand Canyon National Park.
 It has been in operation since it reopened in 1936 where it has offered up luxury accommodations at an otherwise wild Grand Canyon.
 As visitors approach the lodge from the parking lot, by Underwood’s design, there is no canyon view so the lodge is the most prominent feature.
 For years and years during the early days, employees of the Lodge would greet new arrivals with a song as they made their way through the entrance towards their initial canyon viewing.
 They’d later entertain with a talent show after serving dinner.